top of page

 Gently rinse the tissue off with water if it is very dirty, and place it in a sealed plastic bag.
 Place the bag in ice water and bring it to the hospital with the patient.
 Cover the wound with a clean, dry bandage and remove loose dirt or foreign bodies if possible.
 Do not try to remove objects that are deeply or firmly embedded.
 Run the patient's hand under tap water for several minutes, scrubbing gently with a washcloth if needed to remove dirt, dry, and then apply an antibacterial ointment.

-If the finger is deformed, immobilize it with a splint in whatever position is least painful.
+If the finger is deformed, immobilize it with a splint in the least painful position.
 Almost any small rigid item such as a popsicle stick, a pen, or a piece of cardboard can be tied or taped to the finger as a splint.
 A finger can also be buddy-taped-that is, taped to the finger next to it.
 Tape securely, but not tightly.
-If the fingers are taped too tightly it can cause additional swelling and may cut off circulation to the injured finger.
+If the fingers are taped too tightly, it can cause additional swelling and may cut off circulation to the injured finger.

 How are finger injuries treated?

 Treatment for finger injuries depends on the type of injury.
 Some finger injuries can be treated at home (for example, buddy taping a broken finger).
-Other more serious injuries to fingers (fractures, dislocations, deep cuts, or wounds) will need medical treatment.
+Other, more serious finger injuries (fractures, dislocations, deep cuts, or wounds) will require medical treatment.

 Pain management